-E.g. The use of animals in testing and cloning animals.
+E.g. The use of animals in testing, cloning animals, and use of embryonic stem cells.

-Accidental Discoveries - Sir Alexander Fleming discovered the antibiotic Penicillin in 1928 after leaving petri dishes open.
+Accidental Discoveries - Sir Alexander Fleming.

+He discovered the antibiotic Penicillin in 1928, after leaving a petri dish open.

-Insufficient Knowledge - Not knowing about micro-organisms led to incorrect hypotheses on the origin of many diseases.
+Insufficient Knowledge - Not knowing about microorganisms led to incorrect hypotheses on the origin of many diseases.